 The final vote represents the culmination of a historic process for rural communities.
 With 122 votes in favour, 8 votes against and 54 abstentions, the forum of UNGA representing 193 Member States, ushered in a new promising chapter in the struggle for the rights of peasants and other rural communities throughout the world.

-The UN Declaration on the Rights of Peasants is an international legal instrument.
-It can change the lives of millions of peasants around the world.
-This is why CETIM, La Vía Campesina and its allies are now mobilising to support the implementation processes.
-And this, both at regional and national levels.
+This Declaration is an international legal instrument that can change the lives of millions of peasants around the world.
+This is why the CETIM, La Via Campesina and its allies are mobilising to support the implementation processes.
+And this at the international, regional and national levels.